ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 ### Expose the application to the world

-We need to create an ingress controller
+To expose the application to the world we need to create an ingress controller that allows inbound traffic from the internet into our cluster and forwards on requests to the application where its running inside the cluster.

-There is a helm template already for this that uses the web service nginx
+There is a public helm template already for this that uses the web service nginx

 ```bash
 helm install stable/nginx-ingress --namespace kube-system --set controller.replicaCount=2
 ```

-check on the deployment (this can take a while)
+We can check on the progress of the deployment (this can take a while as it will generate a resource in Azure)

 ```bash
 kubectl get service -l app=nginx-ingress --namespace kube-system
 ```

-apply ingress rule (see file [example-nodejs-ingress.yaml](example-nodejs-ingress.yaml))
+We can now apply our rules to allow ingress through and into our applications with Applying an ingress rule (see file [example-nodejs-ingress.yaml](example-nodejs-ingress.yaml))

 ```bash
 kubectl apply -f example-nodejs-ingress.yaml